x22x22/qwen-code/docs/rfc/qwen-code-agent-framework-rfc_clear_en.md

 | Configuration Options | `min_workers`, `max_workers`, `idle_timeout`, `max_sessions_per_worker`, `health_check_interval` | Must be exposed in SDK/CLI configuration |
 | Observability | Structured logs, metric export, trace linkage | SDK and CLI each integrate separately |

+- **Environment Note**: Each worker is a qwen-code CLI subprocess; the CLI manages sandboxing and tool bridging, while the SDK coordinates solely through STDIN/STDOUT.
 - Workers are dedicated to a single session at a time; once the session ends, they return to the idle pool.
 - Reuse depends on clearing session variables, closing file handles, and resetting environment variables.
 - Health checks cover memory leaks, zombie processes, and deadlocks; workers restart automatically on abnormal status.